FAQs for staff

 Yes, if you have a significant teaching role.
 This means that you have teaching and other course responsibilities equivalent to at least that performed by a PTF.

-You must also have an established University identity.
+Before your name is linked with the course you teach, you must also have 1) an established University identity, 2) a completed ITS-25 form, and 3) a valid University email address.
 For more information see Identity and Access Management.

 The final decision about whether you are eligible for evaluation will be made by the Associate Dean (Academic) in your faculty, in consultation with your Academic Head and Course Director.

 As a contract teacher who has been evaluated, will I see my teaching report and the course report?

 Yes, you will be able to access and retrieve reports from Canvas as long as you a University email address.
 Please contact your faculty to request a University email address.